authok/lock/README.md

 #### Other options

 - **configurationBaseUrl {String}**: Overrides application settings base URL.
-By default it uses Authok's CDN URL when the `domain` has the format `*.authok.com`.
+By default it uses Authok's CDN URL when the `domain` has the format `*.authok.cn`.
 Otherwise, it uses the provided `domain`.
 - **languageBaseUrl {String}**: Overrides the language source URL for Authok's provided translations.
-By default it uses to Authok's CDN URL `https://cdn.authok.com`.
+By default it uses to Authok's CDN URL `https://cdn.authok.cn`.
 - **hashCleanup {Boolean}**: When enabled, it will remove the hash part of the callback URL after the user authentication.
 Defaults to `true`.
 - **connectionResolver {Function}**: When in use, provides an extensibility point to make it possible to choose which connection to use based on the username information.
 Has `username`, `context`, and `callback` as parameters.
 The callback expects an object like: `{type: 'database', name: 'connection name'}`. **This only works for database connections.** Keep in mind that this resolver will run in the form's `onSubmit` event, so keep it simple and fast. **This is a beta feature.
 If you find a bug, please open a GitHub [issue](https://github.com/authok/lock/issues/new).**